Keerthitheja/In_the_name_of_deep_learning/Image_Segmentation/README.md

 # Semantic Segmentation on PASCAL VOC (2009)

 The .ipynb notebook can be run directly on Google Colab.
-The dataset is donloaded automatically and saved to the local colab session.
+The dataset is downloaded automatically and saved to the local colab session.

 The segmentation model is trained using VGG-UNet architecture as backbone for both from the scratch and transfer leaerning methods.